 The way streamers detect and blacklist VPN IP addresses is pretty simple.
 It’s basically a numbers game.

-A normal IP represent a standard residential internet connection.
+A normal IP represents a standard residential internet connection.
 Which means there’s likely to be between 1-8 users connected to the internet at any given time.
 Which creates the potential for up to nine simultaneous connections to HBO Go (for example).
 This would be deemed and acceptable.

 A VPN Server’s IP address is more likely to be abnormal.
 This is because there are potentially hundreds/thousands of users connecting to the internet through it.
 When an abnormal number (8+) of users connect to HBO Go at the same time via the same VPN IP, it gets blacklisted.